 The whole house fan is making a comeback.
 This product–otherwise referred to as an “attic fan” was popular in the first half of the 1900s.
 As air conditioners became more widely available, the whole house fan drifted away.
 Now, it’s on the way back, and even with more advanced air conditioning systems available, the whole house fan offers several real benefits.

-Contact our team of experts - we cover Sacramento and the Central Valley, and are excited to work with you on your next project.
+Contact our team of experts at Climate Care - we cover Sacramento and the Central Valley, and are excited to work with you on your next project.

 Quietcool Ventilation & IAQLearn more below how fresh air can improve your health and air quality of your indoor environment.Learn More

 Quietcool Energy SavingsThe energy savings created by running your QuietCool is so big that the cost of the system is paid back to the homeowner in an average of 2-3 years through A/C savings.Learn More

 Quietcool CoolingA QuietCool Whole House Fan will dramatically improve your home's ability to stay cool and comfortable while using less air conditioning.Learn More

 Products & System OptionsLearn more about the Quitecool products and systems we offer!Learn More

 As you may have guessed by the name, the whole house fan cools the entire home.
 Unlike AC, the whole house fan relies on natural air to do its work.
 But it’s important to point out that a whole house fan is much more than a ceiling fan.
 The latter simply circulates the air that’s already in the home.
 The whole house fan pulls air in from the outside.

 The term “attic fan” derives from the positioning of the whole house fan.
 A hole is carved in the attic, where the huge fan is installed.
 It then pulls the air in from the outside and uses the attic vents to distribute that air throughout the house.